schreddies/schreddies.github.io/whenYouMakeYourAppSecureByIncident.md

 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,*/*;q=0.8
 Accept-Language: en-US,en;q=0.5
 Accept-Encoding: gzip, deflate
-Content-Type: application/json
+Content-Type: text/plain
 Content-Length: 139
 Origin: http://vulnerableapp.com
 Referer: http://vulnerableapp.com

-{"name":"csrf","size":"c","active":true}
+{"name":"csrf","size":"c","active":true,"trick=":"here"}

 ```
-No special countermeasures for CSRF.
-And the response, `201 Created` as expected.
-Trying the same request but with SOPs' allowed `Content-Type`, i.e. we can use `text/plain` MIME type, in that case, we need to add the `=` character to trick app to use equals sign as valid json.
-Unfortunately, no success - 500 errors.
+Unfortunately, no success - 500 error.
+From now on, it was clear that it won't be easy- the application is responding 500 error everytime when, even slight, there is change in request.

 ### Second
 Another option is to use XHR and 'go with the flow' of CORS.
 Set the header `Content-Type` with `xhr.setRequestHeader` to `application/json` and send the payload as it is.
-The only requirement here is to get, on the request, following response headers:
+The only prerequisites are following response headers:
 ```
 Access-Control-Allow-Origin: https://www.attacker.com
 Access-Control-Allow-Credentials: true
 ```
-Buuuuuuut, no, it would be too much.
-CORS are wide open with `Access-Control-Allow-Origin: *`, which mean, that is no `Access-Control-Allow-Credentials` header and, no credentials send to vulnerable page.
+No luck here.
+CORS are wide open with `Access-Control-Allow-Origin: *`, which mean, that is no `Access-Control-Allow-Credentials` header and, no credentials would be send to vulnerable page by browser.
 And, as a result, no CSRF.

 ### Third: last but least
 > If it looks stupid but works, it isn't stupid